Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/non_blocking.rst

  - `data`, `start`, `count` - Request to write an array of values
  - `data`, `start`, `count`, `stride` - Request to write a subarray of values
  - `data`, `start`, `count`, `imap` - Request to write a mapped array of values
- - `start`, `count`, `num` - Request to write a list of subarrays of values

  Here's a python example to post 10 write requests that write to 10 netCDF variables in the same file.

  .. code-block:: Python